Become a Swim Instructor

 - Instructor Emergency Response (IER) skills to ensure the WSI candidate can identify & demonstrate how to prevent & manage any emergency situation that may arise in the instructional setting

-*If you'd like to brush up on your skills & strokes before the skills evaluation, we offer WSI Stroke Improvement classes.
-See the City Guide for details.*
+If you'd like to brush up on your skills & strokes before the skills evaluation, register for one or more of our FREE Aquatic Skills Development Sessions.

 PART 2: Online Professional Development Modules